Frama-C

-Frama-C stands for Framework for Modular Analysis of C programs.
 Frama-C is a set of interoperable program analyzers for C programs.
+The name Frama-C stands for Framework for Modular Analysis of C programs.
 Frama-C has been developed by the French Commissariat à l'Énergie Atomique et aux Énergies Alternatives (CEA-List) and Inria.
 It has also received funding from the Core Infrastructure Initiative.
 Frama-C, as a static analyzer, inspects programs without executing them.
 Despite its name, the software is not related to the French project Framasoft.

 Architecture

 Frama-C has a modular plugin architecture comparable to that of Eclipse (software) or GIMP.

 Frama-C relies on CIL (C Intermediate Language) to generate an abstract syntax tree.

 The abstract syntax tree supports annotations written in ANSI/ISO C Specification Language (ACSL).

 Several modules can manipulate the abstract syntax tree to add ANSI/ISO C Specification Language (ACSL) annotations.
 Among frequently used plugins are: